Kuuuube/Tablet_Calibration/docs/display_tablet_calibration_guide.md

     If the cursor is too close to the center of the tablet, increase the multiplier.

-    If the cursor is too close the the side of the tablet, decrease the multiplier.
+    If the cursor is too close to the side of the tablet, decrease the multiplier.

 - Repeat the previous step until every side is lined up.
 Make sure to apply settings inbetween tests.
 Sometimes it can be hard to perfectly align one side when another side is misaligned so you may need to test each side again after initially lining everything up.